epfl-ada/ada-2021-project-gluten-meat-free/README.md

 ### Reading and loading the dataset [1]

-- In order to tame the dataset size, we read the files by **chunks** while making sure that our process does not leak memory and does not exceede the available resources.
+- In order to tame the dataset size, we read the files in **chunks** while making sure that our process does not leak memory and does not exceed the available resources.
 As we read chunk by chunk, we clean the dataset and extract only the relevant information that we need in the further processing.
 Processing the whole Quotebank dataset takes a lot of time, thus, we save intermediate results into **pickle file**, native python's representation of serialized objects.
-This way, we are able to quickly load the whole pre-processed dataset into memory on Google Colab notebook.
+This way, we are able to quickly load the whole preprocessed dataset into memory on Google Colab notebook.

 ### Data cleaning and preprocessing [2]